💼 Professional

 Building a company website for a startup is not a prestige project.
 You are not solving a hard technical problem.
 You are making sure that when someone Googles the company name, they find something that does not make the company look like it does not exist.

 That matters more than it sounds.
-The domain and email setup, the initial site, the ongoing tweaks, it is all infrastructure.
+The domain and email setup, the initial site, the ongoing tweaks, the structural overhaul — it is all infrastructure.
 Background work that creates the conditions for everything else to function properly.

 I am glad I took the initiative on it rather than waiting to be asked.